 Rosanne Trolan completed the Certification Program in Art Education at Massachusetts College of Art, attended The Paris American Academy in Paris in a graduate degree program majoring in painting, and graduated Cum Laude from the University of Massachusetts with a BFA and a minor in art history.
 She is an art educator in special education at the Cotting School in Lexington, MA, where she has worked for the past fifteen years.
 Currently a member on the advisory council for the Arts for the Massachusetts Dept. of Elementary and Secondary Education, she was unanimously voted for a second three-year term.
 She recently received the “Award for Excellence in Art Education” from Massachusetts College of Art and Design.

 Sue Yang received her MFA from Tufts University/School of the Museum of Fine Arts in 2004, Diploma from SMFA in 2001, MA from Ohio State University in 1979, and BA from National Taiwan University in 1977.
-She has been teaching at the SMFA since 2003.
 She has had more than ten solo shows in the US, Europe, and Hong Kong, such as Howard Yezerski Gallery, Boston (’06); Kwang Hwa Culture Center, Hong Kong (’04); and Paradigma Gallery, Brussels, Belgium (’02).
-She has received numerous awards and group shows in the US, Europe, and Asia such as Danforth Museum, MA (’10); Massachusetts College of Art and Design (’04); Landschaftskunst Gallery Hamburg, Germany (’03); Viridian Gallery, New York (’02); and Museum of Manila, Philippines (’06).
+She has received numerous awards and group shows in the US, Europe, and Asia such as Danforth Museum, MA (’10); Landschaftskunst Gallery Hamburg, Germany (’03); and Museum of Manila, Philippines (’06).
+Yang is also a teacher at the SMFA.

 Laura Ziman has her undergraduate degree from SUNY Purchase in art history; attended LaVarenne, a cooking school in Paris; and acquired her M.Ed. from Lesley University.
 She has taught at the MFA for seven years and currently teaches education and art history classes at Cambridge College and culinary history at Mass Bay Community College.
 She exhibited oversized paper mache sculptures of food at the Portland, ME, Museum of Art.